fhiso/legacy-format/data-model.md

 ### GIVN   {#GIVN}

-A given or earned name used for official identification of a person.
+Given name: a given or earned name used for official identification of a person.

 Contexts
 :   .`[INDI]`.`[NAME]`.`[GIVN]`